 In short, we are faced with the classic game easy to approach but difficult to master.
 The only two critical points that I would like to emphasize in the review are:

-- The absence of one leaderboard online which could certainly add an important piece to the degree of challenge by providing an additional replay value.
+- The absence of one leaderboard courses which could certainly add an important piece to the degree of challenge by providing an additional replay value.